skynet-guide/docs/docs/about/faq.en.md

   Mac: ~/Library/Application Support/Sia-UI/sia/<br>
   </blockquote>

-  1. Open Sia Data Folder (either manually using location above or from the `About` section accessed by `i` button.
+  1. Open Sia Data Folder (either manually using location above or from the `About` section accessed by `i` button).
   2. Make sure Sia is not running and then delete `transactionpool` folder.
   3. Re-launch Sia and give it some time to rebuild it.
 It can take few minutes or a bit longer depending on if you whave SSD or HDD.
   </details>